Codium-ai/pr-agent/docs/docs/tools/review.md

 !!! tip "General guidelines"

-    The `review` tool provides a collection of possible feedbacks about a PR.
+    The `review` tool provides a collection of configurable feedbacks about a PR.
     It is recommended to review the [Configuration options](#configuration-options) section, and choose the relevant options for your use case.

     Some of the features that are disabled by default are quite useful, and should be considered for enabling.
 For example: